ndiego/wordpress-university-workshop/steps/step-7/readme.md

 ### 2. Register a "Post Search" variation for Search blocks

-1. In the `block-variations.js` file, add the following to register a variations of the Search block that will only return posts.
+1. In the `block-variations.js` file, add the following to register a variation of the Search block that will only return posts.
 All other post types will be excluded from the results.
 ```js
 /**
  * Register the "Post Search" block variation for Search blocks.